U.K. Professional Clients

 Outright rejections can have serious consequences for businesses as they cannot charge or show VAT on their invoices until they get their VAT number, but must still pay VAT to HMRC while they resubmit their application and wait for their VAT registration certificate.

 Another significant problem is the timing of their VAT registration.
 Businesses need to be certain that they can register for VAT in a timely manner.
 If they continue to provide HMRC with incorrect or incomplete information, they may find themselves subject to a late VAT registration penalty.
 The penalty will depend on the date on which they should have registered for VAT and the amount of VAT due.

 Resolving VAT registration problems: businesses turned down for VAT registration may wish to enlist the help of the company formation experts here at Coddan.
-As a recognised agent, we have years of experience of submitting online VAT application on behalf of businesses small and large.
+As a recognised expert, we have years of experience of submitting online VAT application on behalf of businesses small and large.